r/coding

 The community at a glance

 Roughly 31K members have joined in the past year.
-Popular discussion topics include Coding, Ai, and Struggling.
-Common discussion themes are Solution Requests and Pain & Anger.
+Popular discussion topics include Coding, Ai, and Tired.
+Common discussion themes are Solution Requests and Ideas.
 Product recommendations often mention javascript framework.

 On Reddit